Country rock

 Country rock is a music genre that fuses rock and country.
-It was developed by rock musicians who began to record country-flavored records in the late 1960s and early 1970s.
-These musicians recorded rock records using country themes, vocal styles, and additional instrumentation, most characteristically pedal steel guitars.
-Country rock began with artists like Waylon Jennings, Buffalo Springfield, Michael Nesmith, Bob Dylan, Nitty Gritty Dirt Band, the Byrds, the Flying Burrito Brothers, The International Submarine Band and others, reaching its greatest popularity in the 1970s with artists such as Emmylou Harris, the Eagles, New Riders of the Purple Sage, Linda Ronstadt, Little Feat, Poco, Charlie Daniels Band, and Pure Prairie League.
-Country rock also influenced artists in other genres, including The Band, the Grateful Dead, Creedence Clearwater Revival, The Rolling Stones, and George Harrison's solo work, as well as playing a part in the development of Southern rock.
+It was developed by rock musicians who began to record country-flavored records and country musicians who implemented rock flavor into country records in the mid 1960s and early 1970s.
+These musicians recorded records blending rock with country themes, vocal styles, and additional instrumentation, most characteristically pedal steel guitars.
+Country rock began in the late 60s, reaching its greatest popularity in the 1970s.
+Country rock also influenced artists in other genres, as well as playing a part in the development of Southern rock.

 Definition and etymology

-There has also been cross-pollination throughout the history of both genres; however, the term "country-rock" is used generally to refer to the wave of rock musicians of the late 1960s and early 1970s who began recording rock songs with country themes, vocal styles, and additional instrumentation, most characteristically pedal steel guitars.
+There has also been cross-pollination throughout the history of both genres; however, the term "country-rock" is sometimes used to refer to the wave of rock musicians of the mid 1960s and early 1970s who began recording rock songs with country themes, vocal styles, and additional instrumentation, most characteristically pedal steel guitars.
 John Einarson states that, "[f]rom a variety of perspectives and motivations, these musicians either played country with a rock & roll attitude, or added a country feel to rock, or folk, or bluegrass.
 There was no formula".

 The term country rock had rarely been heard until the critic Richard Goldstein used it the June 6, 1968 issue of The Village Voice.
 In his piece, titled "Country Rock: Can Y'All Dig It?", Goldstein counted several artists as moving towards country-friendly material – including Moby Grape, Stone Poneys, Buffy Sainte-Marie, the International Submarine Band and Bob Dylan – but he expected the Byrds' forthcoming album, Sweetheart of the Rodeo, to represent the new genre.
 Before the Byrds' album was released in August 1968, Goldstein considered the Band's debut album, Music From Big Pink, as the "first major album" of the country-rock movement when he reviewed it for The New York Times on August 4.
 Key to the genre, Goldstein wrote, was that the album had country music's "twang and ... tenacity", but it also "[made] you want to move" like rock music.